jolice/citron/README.md

 | equalToEveryOf | Collection of elements | Whether the collection completely consists of actual values |

-# Function assertions
+# Method assertions

-Function assertions allows for asserting whether an execution of some method (or multiple methods) was completed without producing an exception.
+Method assertions allow for asserting whether an execution of some method (or multiple methods) was completed without producing an exception.

 For example, given the method: